Teresa Cheung Siu-wai: Early life

 Born in Hong Kong to parents of Shanghainese descent, Cheung appeared in her first advertisement at the age of three.

 She was born in a scholarly family in Hong Kong in 1963, her original name was Zhang Rongfang (章蓉舫).
 Rongfang is the nickname of her grandfather, and later this household name is actually Teresa's nickname.
 Her grandfather was a senior official in the Republic of China, while her father immigrated to Canada and founded Zhang Jianguo, the first Chinese radio station in Canada.
 Teresa's mother, Zhou Wanjun (周婉筠) was born in a famous family and brought a maidservant when she got married.

-Her father, Francis Cheung (章建国) was born in Shaoxing, who founded Canadian Chinese TV, passed away at the age of 85.
+Her father, Francis Cheung (章建国) was born in Shaoxing, who founded Canadian Chinese TV, died at the age of 85.
 After he immigrated to Canada that year, he found that many elderly people were bored at home, so he decided to create a Chinese TV.
 But it is not easy to establish a Chinese TV station in Canada.
 At that time, he ran around, contacted local celebrities, and established a Chinese advisory group.
 When the Canadian Video Committee (CRTC) held a hearing, he was also awarded the President of the Bar Association and members of the Federal Parliament.

 Teresa attended primary and secondary school at Maryknoll Convent School, Hong Kong.
 After relocating to Canada at age 15 with her family, she studied at the University of Toronto, majoring in Fine Arts History and English literature.

 She moved to Los Angeles in 2006.